The ILIFE Model Line Compared: The Best To Buy in 2019

-- Spot mode turns on a maximum suction power and make the robot moving around a specific area.
+- Spot mode turns on the maximum suction power and makes the robot move around a specific area.

-- Scheduling is for setting it to work at a specific time.
+- Scheduling sets it to work at a specific time.

-- Manual is to manage the robot by the remote controller.
-To move your home assistant where you want it to go.
+- Manual manages the robot by a remote controller to move your home assistant where you want it to go.

-The old models use bristle cleaning brushes that work better on carpets scratching dirt and dust from it.
-Along with that, iLIFE robots have a side brush (or sometimes 2) that helps to clean corners and edges.
-The brushes catch small things from the floor and transfer them to the dust box.
+The old models use bristle cleaning brushes that work better on carpets, scratching dirt and dust from it.
+Along with this, ILIFE robots have a side brush (or sometimes 2) that help clean corners and edges.
+These brushes catch small things from the floor and transfer them to the dust box.

-Rubber brush is a helper for pet owners.
-It is tangle free so long hair doesn't wrap around (which is annoying when it comes to untangling it from bristle brushes).
-It also works better on a bare floor. iLIFE A6 comes with a rubber brush while the newest A8 has a combo of bristle + rubber brushes.
+Rubber brush is a great helper for pet owners.
+It is designed to be tangle free so long hair doesn't wrap around it (annoying when it comes to untangling hair from bristle brushes).
+It also works better on a bare floor.
+The ILIFE A6 comes with a rubber brush while the newest A8 has a combo of bristle + rubber brushes.